Can Dogs Eat Pumpkin?

 Is it the perfect festive treat? 🎃

 One of the best parts of fall is pumpkin-spice-flavored everything — lattes, muffins and even ice cream.
 And while you’re sipping a pumpkin spice latte, you might want to give your dog a treat too.
-But can your dog even eat pumpkin?
+But can dogs eat pumpkin safely?

 Yes, dogs can eat pumpkin — but only in certain forms.